SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 The Login command defined in [@!RFC5730, section 2.9.1.1] is used to establish a session between client and server, this is part of the stateful nature of the EPP protocol.
 REPP is stateless and MUST NOT maintain any client state and does not include a Login command.
 The client MUST include all information in a REPP request, required for the server to be able to properly process the request.
 This includes request attributes defined as for Login command in [@!RFC5730, section 2.9.1.1].

   <!--TODO ISSUE #16: do we support changing password using /password  -->
-The request attributes from the Login command, used for configuring the client session, are are moved to the HTTP layer.
+The request attributes from the Login command, used for configuring the client session, are moved to the HTTP layer.

 - `clID`: Replaced by HTTP authentication
 - `pw:`: Replaced by HTTP authentication